VenkateshMogili/todoApp-React-Hooks/README.md

 Your app is ready to be deployed!.

-# Deploy into Firebase in less than 5 minutes.
+# To Deploy into Firebase in less than 5 minutes.

 ## Login into Firebase account
 ### `firebase login`